spearwolf/threejs-boilerplate/README.md

 threejs-boilerplate
 ===================

-[three.js](https://github.com/mrdoob/three.js/) boilerplate project. use this as starting point for your three.js based demos. [stats.js](https://github.com/mrdoob/stats.js/) and [dat.gui](https://github.com/dataarts/dat.gui) libs are included. uses [webpack](http://webpack.github.io/) as build system.
+[three.js](https://github.com/mrdoob/three.js/) boilerplate project. use this as starting point for your three.js based demos. [stats.js](https://github.com/mrdoob/stats.js/) and [dat.gui](https://github.com/dataarts/dat.gui) libs are included. [webpack](http://webpack.github.io/) is used as build system. write your stylesheets with [sass](http://sass-lang.com/) if you want.

 ### how to use